omk4rr/DisciplineAI/README.md

 Optimize performance (8‑bit, CPU offload)

-Please fork the repo, create a feature branch, and submit a PR – we’ll review ASAP.
+Please fork the repo, create a feature branch, and submit a PR – will review ASAP.

 # 📜 License
 Distributed under the MIT License.
 See LICENSE for details.